PlaidCloud/docs/docs/source/plaidcloud/workspaces/organization.rst

 Use of this feature greatly simplifies member management as new members will automatically have access without any setup in PlaidCloud.
 Similarly, if members are removed from the single sign-on facility, they will no longer have access to PlaidCloud.

-.. todo:: Add screenshots to illustrate the process
+.. todo:: Steps and screenshots to illustrate the process coming soon

 Allow Security Group Assignments from Single Sign-On
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~